How do I get a college ID and parking sticker?

 Candlepin bowling alleys are in the Faculty House, lower level.

-Williams College Museum of Art where admission is free and members receive a 10% discount at the Museum Shop.
+Williams College Museum of Art (WCMA) where admission is free and members receive a 10% discount at the Museum Shop.
 The Founding Documents of the U.S. are on display in the Williams College Museum of Art.

 Hopkins Observatory has planetarium shows Friday evenings, 8:00 p.m. during the academic year; and Tuesdays and Thursdays, 8:30 p.m. during the summer.
 Call x2188 for free reservations and to check the times.